-The keystone page has 4 points that can be affected.
+The keystone page has 4 points that can be adjusted.
 The can be clicked on individually, or a box can be dragged to create a selection of points to affect.
 Affecting the points will automatically update the GUI and the output, allowing for you to see the distortion as you work.
 For fine adjustments you can use the arrow keys to adjust the points by a single pixel.
 Or you can enter a numeric value for the points in the controls on the side.
 The points are arranged from top left in a clockwise spiral - starting with Point A.

 Grid-Warp is a little more complex than the keystone engine, but is operated in a similar way.
 The default is a 3x3 grid of points that can be moved around to create linear distortion on the output.
 The grid can the be affected by adding more rows or columns.
 This is shown in the definition boxes (note they can't be manually edited).
 If you choose to add a row or column after editing the grid, then it will automatically work out the interpolation needed to put that point in the current location.
 Other controls include text boxes to manually position a selected point, a toggle to turn the lines on/off on the output and a toggle to turn the points on/off on the output.
-The
+The new grid option will delete all the current mapping and allow for you to start again.